 Fires on the other hand can offer you a wealth of options.
 If you would like a period feel, a Classic Fireplace with a wood or stone mantel, cast iron front, hand piped tiles and decorative fire basket will finish your room beautifully or provide an eye catching and character building focal point.
 Alternatively, you may need a cassette fire to complete a sleek, modern interior, with the latest aesthetics and room for a flat screen TV above!
 Solid fuel and gas fires are available as open or glass fronted appliances; can be brought out into the room and placed on a special bench for impact or built into the wall to create space; personalised with a wood, stone or glass frame and even enjoyed from multiple spaces as double fronted appliances beautifully linking two rooms with warmth and stunning visuals.

 Your selection of frame or surround can be the cherry on the top of your stove, fire or fireplace choice.

 Cast Iron’s ability to diffuse heat makes it a popular choice for stoves and was also a commonly used material in the Combination Fireplace which dates from around 1895.
-The medium has wide styling potential, making beautifully intricate detailing a reality.
+The metal has wide styling potential, making beautifully intricate detailing a reality.